RallyRACC - Rally de España

 - Sébastien Loeb dominated the rally, winning every year between 2005 and 2012.

-- Both asphalt and gravel set-up required for the mixed surface roads.
+- Both asphalt and gravel set-up required for the mixed roads.

-- Different tyres are required for asphalt and gravel.
+- Different tyres are needed for the two surfaces.

-- Asphalt roads are abrasive and if temperatures are hot, drivers must manage tyre wear carefully.
+- Asphalt is abrasive and if temperatures are hot, drivers must manage tyre wear carefully.